Overview

 investors with the opportunity to invest indirectly in various underlying hedge funds, managed

-third-party hedge fund, real estate, and private equity advisors (some of whom may have
+or by third-party hedge fund, real estate, venture capital and private equity advisors (some of

 Cornerstone Fund.
 The principal investment objective of the Cornerstone Fund is to achieve